michaelchance/tlc/readme.md

 JSON data object.
 For example: `bind $msg '.message';` from above create's the variable `msg`, and writes "Hello World" to it from the JSON object.
 This command takes 2 arguments- first, a variable reference to bind into, and second, a JSONPath formatted string to reference the binding.

-Our second command, `apply --append=$msg;`, de-reference to our variable reference, `msg`.
+Our second command, `apply --append=$msg;`, de-reference's our variable `msg`.
 The `apply` command is used for applying changes to the tag we are executing commands on, in this case, appending to it.

 Note that we can shorten our tlc statement to `bind $msg '.message'; apply --append;` and it will still apply the contents of the `msg` variable.
-This is because by `bind`ing it, `msg` has become the *focus* variable.
+This is because by `bind`ing it, `msg` has become the **focus** variable.
 All core commands will use the focus variable if none is provided.
-This is both for syntactic convenience, and also to allow simple chaining on the focus variable, for example:
+This is both for syntactic convenience, and also to allow simple chaining on the focus variable, for example, if we were rendering a VERY simple product page:

 	var productData = {
-		"name" : "cat food"
+		"name" : "pie"
 		"price" : "3.14"
 		}